ev3dev-lang-java/ev3dev-lang-java/README.md

 - [RPLidar4J](https://github.com/ev3dev-lang-java/RPLidar4J): RPLidar A1 support
 - [Battery Monitor](https://github.com/ev3dev-lang-java/batteryMonitor): A battery monitor to protect your hardware against low battery levels
 - [Installer](https://github.com/ev3dev-lang-java/installer): A set of Bash scripts to automate some operations with your brick
+- [Template project](https://github.com/ev3dev-lang-java/template_project_gradle): A Gradle project ready to test the project
+- [Examples](https://github.com/ev3dev-lang-java/examples): A repository with several examples about the usage of this project

+Incubator projects:

+- [OpenJDK for EV3]()https://github.com/ev3dev-lang-java/openjdk-ev3): A custom OpenJDK JRE build for EV3
+- [Usb Devices](https://github.com/ev3dev-lang-java/usb-devices): A library to use Arduino, Grove Sensors, GPS, IMU, LIDAR, and more devices...
+- [ROS](https://github.com/ev3dev-lang-java/ros): A library to publish Sensor data to ROS for SLAM purposes

 **Advantages of the usage of this project?**